Priyasha14/Algorithm-MaxCUT-Tabu/README.md

 # Max-Cut Problem Solved Using Tabu Search Metaheuristic

-This repository contains a complete implementation and experimental evaluation of a **Tabu Search metaheuristic** for solving the **Maximum Cut (Max-Cut) problem**, an NP-complete combinatorial optimization problem.
+This repository contains a complete implementation and experimental evaluation of a **Tabu Search metaheuristic** for solving the **Maximum Cut (Max-Cut) problem**, a classical **NP-complete combinatorial optimization problem**.

-The project was developed as part of the course **Algorithmic and Combinatorial Optimisation** (Université Paris-Saclay).
+The project was developed as part of the course **Algorithmic and Combinatorial Optimisation** at **Université Paris-Saclay**.

 ---

 ## Problem Description

-Given an undirected weighted graph \( G = (V, E, w) \), the **Max-Cut problem** consists of partitioning the vertex set into two disjoint subsets such that the total weight of edges crossing the partition is maximized.
+Given an undirected weighted graph
+\( G = (V, E, w) \),
+the **Max-Cut problem** consists of partitioning the vertex set into two disjoint subsets such that the **sum of the weights of edges crossing the partition** is maximized.

-Max-Cut is NP-complete, making it a natural candidate for **metaheuristic approaches**.
+Because Max-Cut is NP-complete, exact algorithms do not scale to large instances, motivating the use of **metaheuristic approaches**.

 ---

 ## Methods Implemented

-The project implements and compares the following algorithms:
+The following algorithms are implemented and compared:

-- **Random baseline**
+- **Random baseline** (best of multiple random solutions)
-- **Hill Climbing (local search)**
+- **Hill Climbing** (greedy local search)
-- **Tabu Search metaheuristic**
+- **Tabu Search** (memory-based metaheuristic)

-To go beyond a basic implementation, several **optimizations of Tabu Search** are proposed and **evaluated experimentally**, as required in the project instructions.
+In addition to a standard Tabu Search, several **metaheuristic optimizations** are proposed and **evaluated experimentally**, as required in the project instructions.

 ---

 ## Solution Encoding

-- Each solution is encoded as a **binary vector** \( x \in \{0,1\}^n \)
+- Solutions are encoded as **binary vectors** \( x \in \{0,1\}^n \)
-- A vertex flip defines the neighborhood
+- Each bit represents the partition of a vertex
+- Neighborhood: **single-vertex flips**
-- Fitness = total cut value
+- Fitness: **total cut value**
 - **Incremental (delta) evaluation** is used for efficiency

-This encoding guarantees feasibility and is well-suited for local search.
+This encoding guarantees feasibility and is well suited for local search methods.

 ---

 ## Metaheuristic Optimizations Evaluated

 - Tabu tenure sensitivity analysis
-- Candidate-list Tabu Search (Top-K moves)
+- Candidate-list Tabu Search (Top-K promising moves)
 - Runtime vs solution quality trade-off
 - Flip-frequency analysis of vertices
-- Search dynamics and diversification visualization
+- Visualization of search dynamics and diversification

 ---

 ## Experiments and Visualizations

-All experiments are reproducible and generate figures automatically.
+All experiments are fully reproducible and generate figures automatically.

 ---

-### 🔹 Hill Climbing vs Tabu Search (Final Cuts)
+### Hill Climbing vs Tabu Search (Final Cuts)

-**Hill Climbing result (local optimum):**
+**Hill Climbing (local optimum):**

 ![Hill Climbing Cut](cut_hc.png)

+Hill Climbing converges quickly but gets trapped in a local optimum.

-**Tabu Search result (better cut):**
+**Tabu Search (improved solution):**

 ![Tabu Search Cut](cut_tabu.png)

+Tabu Search escapes local optima and achieves a higher cut value.

 ---

-### 🔹 Search Dynamics
+### Search Dynamics

-Evolution of the cut value during the search, showing how Tabu Search escapes local optima:
+**Hill Climbing vs Tabu Search evolution:**

 ![Search Dynamics](curve_maxcut.png)

+This plot shows that Hill Climbing stagnates early, while Tabu Search continues to explore and improve the best-so-far solution.

-Detailed view of a single Tabu Search run:
+**Single Tabu Search run:**

 ![Single Tabu Run](curve_tabu_single_run.png)

+The oscillations highlight diversification around a stable best solution.

 ---

-### 🔹 Tabu Tenure Sensitivity
+### Tabu Tenure Sensitivity

-Influence of tabu tenure on solution quality for different graph sizes:
+Influence of tabu tenure on solution quality:

 **n = 50**